 While the term “flu” is commonly used to describe any cold or virus that occurs during the winter, the new study looked specifically at the influenza virus.
 Flu shots are given each year at doctors' offices, pharmacies, and malls, and may even be available for free or at a reduced cost.
 These vaccinations are designed to protect people against the flu but are ineffective against the common cold and non-influenza viruses.

-The Centers for Disease Control and Prevention recommends that everyone older than six months be vaccinated against the flu.
+The that everyone older than six months be vaccinated against the flu.
 And flu shots are especially important for people at risk of complications, including those with heart disease and people with compromised immune systems.

 The Flu Can Strain Your Heart